 Counting is the foundation of all math.
-Counting Jar helps scholars to become fluent with number names and number sequences, and to understand the way in which numbers correspond to objects.
-Scholars begin in kindergarten, using Counting Jar to learn the basics of counting and then moving toward strategies involving grouping.
+Counting jar helps scholars to become fluent with number names and number sequences, and to understand how numbers correspond to objects.
+Scholars begin in kindergarten, using counting jar to learn the basics of counting and then moving toward strategies involving grouping.

-In second grade, scholars move on to Money Jar, in which they develop knowledge of money and also grapple with the pre-multiplication concept of grouping.
+In second grade, scholars move on to money jar, in which they develop knowledge of money and also grapple with the pre-multiplication concept of grouping.

-In third grade, scholars move on to Array Jar, in which they grapple with properties of multiplication and division.
+In third grade, scholars move on to array jar, in which they grapple with properties of multiplication and division.